How to transfer car ownership

 The V5C is created by the DVLA as soon as it is first registered, and may be sent directly to the owner's home address.
 It's worth remembering, too, that the name on the registration certificate isn't necessarily the vehicle's owner but the vehicle's keeper.
 Essentially, the keeper of a vehicle is the person legally responsible for it, even if another party actually paid for it.

 Only a vehicle's registered keeper can legally transfer a car and its logbook into another name.
-Although the keeper of a car isn't necessarily its owner, he or she is responsible for its legal use, including insurance, tax, registration and roadworthiness.
+Although the keeper of a car isn't necessarily its owner, they are responsible for its legal use, including insurance, tax, registration and roadworthiness.
 As the keeper's name is the only one to appear on the registration document, it is they who could face legal proceedings in the event of a motoring law being broken.

 Whether selling your car or giving it away, you should inform the DVLA of a change of keeper, and that should be done immediately at the point that the vehicle changes hands.